Living on the edge of the Tonto National Forest, Marcy frequently removes unwanted rattlesnake visitors from her property.

 Your pole is now complete!

 - Before approaching the snake, draw a loop of cord through the clamp end of the pole.
-The size of loop will vary depending on your expertise with the pole.
+The size of the loop will vary depending on your expertise with the pole.
 Start with a full-size loop and see what works best for you.

 - Hold the keeper end of the cord securely to the pole with your other hand.

 - Place the loop over the snake's head (this is easier than you may expect) and pull on the keeper end of the cord until it the loop is snugly tightened around the snake's neck or body.
-I like to secure the loop close to the snake's head, but you can secure it anywhere in front half of the body and still properly control the snake.
+I like to secure the loop close to the snake's head, but you can secure it anywhere in the front half of the body and still properly control the snake.

 - Holding the keeper end snug with your strong hand and supporting the pole with your weak hand, move the snake to its new location.
 You can transfer it into a plastic 5-gallon bucket or a burlap sack.
 If you keep your pole standing upright in a plastic bucket that's setting on its lid, it'll always be handy when you look for one.
 While handling, be careful not to tighten the loop so much that you injure the snake.

 - If you must euthanize a venomous snake, you can use a shovel blade or knife to behead it while holding it securely with the pole.
 Remember: venom can still be transferred from a snake's fangs after it has had its head removed.
 Secure the head in a safe container such as a closed jar before discarding it.
 Make sure you know your area's wildlife laws and have appropriate permits.
 In many places, snakes may not be killed unless you are in danger.

 Here in the desert, both PVC and synthetic cords are prone to deterioration from heat and sunlight.
 I left my old snake pole in my tack room, where the cord eventually disintegrated from the heat.
 Keep your pole in the shade if you must store it outside.